hjchen/7lovebakery/sites/all/modules/metatag/README.txt

   required otherwise none of the meta tag fields will display at all.
 The functionality may be disabled again by either removing the variable or setting it to FALSE.
+* Each entity type (nodes, terms, users, etc) & bundle (content types, vocabularies, etc) may have its Metatag integration enabled & disabled from the Settings page.
-* It's possible to disable Metatag integration for certain entity types or bundles using variables.
-To disable an entity just assigning a variable 'metatag_enable_{$entity_type}' or 'metatag_enable_{$entity_type}__{$bundle}' the value FALSE, e.g.:
+  These UI options correspond to variables.
+To enable an entity or bundle just assign a variable 'metatag_enable_{$entity_type}' or 'metatag_enable_{$entity_type}__{$bundle}' the value FALSE, e.g.:
-    // Disable metatags for file_entity.
+    // Disable metatags for files (file_entity module).
     $conf['metatag_enable_file'] = FALSE;
-    // Disable metatags for carousel nodes.
+    // Disable metatags for carousel nodes, but leave it enabled for all other
+    // content types.
     $conf['metatag_enable_node__carousel'] = FALSE;
   To enable the entity and/or bundle simply set the value to TRUE or remove the settings.php line.
-Note that the Metatag cache will need to be cleared after changing these settings, specifically the 'info' records, e.g., 'info:en'; a quick version of doing this is to clear the site caches using either Drush, Admin Menu (flush all caches), or the "Clear all caches" button on admin/config/development/performance.
+Note that the Metatag cache will need to be cleared after changing these settings, specifically the 'info' records, e.g., 'info:en'; a quick version of doing this is to clear the site caches using either Drush, Admin Menu (flush all caches -> Metatag), or the "Clear all caches" button on admin/config/development/performance.
+Changing these from the Settings page automatically clears the cache.
 * By default Metatag will not display meta tags on admin pages.
 To enable meta tags on admin pages simply set the 'metatag_tag_admin_pages' variable to TRUE through one of the following methods: